 The back is made of plastic and is also kept in the housing corresponding color.
 Unfortunately, you can not remove the back, so that the battery is not changeable.

 At the lower edge of the case there is a micro USB socket, at the upper edge of the case we have an 3.5mm jack audio output.
 The bezel of the Cubot X15 is 3.5mm.
 Below the 5.5 inch Full HD display are 3 capacitive buttons.
 These have no backlight and are also extremely minimalist.
 At first I had to get used to these keys and was a bit disappointed by the missing backlight, but when I got more familiar with the Cubot X15, I could easily reach the keys and the missing backlight gives the design of the X15 a certain fine-tuning.
 The only major drawback is the missing notification LED.

 My first impression was nonetheless positive.

-The Cubot X15 features an 5.5 inch Full HD IPS display, providing a resolution of 1920 × 1080 pixels.
-Manufacturer of the display is the Japan Display Inc. (JDI), which is by no means an unknown producer.
+The Cubot X15 has a 5.5 inch Full HD IPS display and thus offers a resolution of 1920×1080 pixels.
+The manufacturer of the display is Japan Display Inc. (JDI), which is by no means an unknown producer.
 The front has 2.5D "Curved Glass", whereby the edge of the glass is slightly rounded.
-According to CPU-Z, the DPI number is proud of 480 DPI.
+According to CPU-Z, the DPI number is a proud 480 DPI.